 Torrie is passionate about inviting you to see yourself the way God sees you.
 In a culture where race & grace rarely intersect, she works to bridge that gap, especially for Mixed Race individuals and multiracial families.
 Let’s be honest, it can be a difficult road to accept the skin we’re in, blend cultures within our families, and help our kids navigate experiences very different than our own.
 Torrie combines her own personal experiences of growing up in an interracial home and being Mixed Race with her heart for people to help you take the first steps towards embracing your God-ordained identity and becoming the person He created you to be.

 Fearfully & Wonderfully Made

-Torrie shares her own story from living ashamed, a prisoner in her own skin to accepting God’s gift of freedom through acceptance.
-She will take you on a journey from her childhood growing up in an all-white, single-parent home in the Midwest to racism at school & church to meeting her dad for the first time at 18 to “passing” as white for 30 years and how God brought her to her own “come to Jesus” moment.
-You will laugh and cry as you take a walk in the footsteps of what it’s like to be multiethnic in 2021.
+Torrie shares her own story of living ashamed, a prisoner in her own skin to accepting God’s gift of freedom through acceptance.
+She will take you on a journey from her childhood growing up in a single-parent home in a predominately White small Midwest town, to racism at school & church to meeting her dad for the first time at 18, passing as White for 30 years, and how God brought her to a crossroads: continue being the woman she created or accept the woman God created.
+You will laugh and cry as you discover how to embrace how you too are fearfully & wonderfully made on purpose for a purpose.

 Let’s Talk About That!